Campeche: Geography

 Campeche is in the tropics; it has a humid climate, with a defined rainy season, and a relatively dry season from late winter to early spring.
 Average annual rainfall varies between 900 and 2000 mm.
 The hottest and most humid areas of the state are along the coast between the Laguna de Términos and the northern border.
 Average annual temperature is 26 C with highs up to 36 C in the summer and lows of 17 C in the winter.
 Prevailing winds are from the northwest from November to March, from the north between September and October, from the southeast from June to August and from the south in April and May.
-In the winter, storms from the north called “nortes” can bring colder dry air from the area of the United States.
+In the winter, storms from the north called "nortes" can bring colder dry air from the area of the United States.
 In the late summer, there are sometimes hurricanes.

 The state has a number of ecosystems, from rainforest, to savanna to coast and sea.
 Environmentally, the state is divided into four major regions.
-The coastal region consists of the entire coastline of the state and a strip of shallow water just offshore called the Sonda de Campeche with coral reefs and low islands called cays.
+The coastal region consists of the entire coastline of the state and a strip of shallow water just offshore called the Campeche Bank with coral reefs and low islands called cays.
 The region has large expanses of mangroves that dominate the swamps.
 Non-swamp areas are dominated by palm trees.
 Wildlife is dominated by bird and reptile species such as storks, pelicans, ducks, seagulls, lizards, turtles and water snakes.
 The mountain region is in the north and east of the state consisting of two chains of low hills called the Dzibalchen and Sierra Alta.
 It also includes the savannah area and an area called Los Chenes, where natural wells (called cenotes) are common.
 This area is noted for its tropical hardwoods and the chicle or gum tree.
 Wildlife includes deer, armadillos, rabbits, quail, and woodpeckers.
 The rainforest region is located on the center and south of the state with a wide variety of trees including tropical hardwoods such as mahogany.
 Many of the plants used in the state's cuisine such as achiote and tropical fruits are from here.
 The river region is located in the southwest of the state, named after the various rivers that flow here, mostly emptying into the Laguna de Términos.
 It has the hottest and most humid climate in Campeche with wildlife and vegetation similar to that found in both the Rainforest and Coast regions.